-FEMINISTS FOR LIFE CELEBRATES TWENTY YEARS OF ACTIVISM FOR WOMEN
+FEMINISTS FOR LIFE CELEBRATES TWENTY-ONE YEARS OF ACTIVISM FOR WOMEN

 Since the Washington, D.C., office opened in 1994

 and Executive Director (now President) Serrin M. Foster was hired to lead Feminists for Life,

 FFL has successfully and uniquely worked to address

 the root causes that drive women to abortion.

 Through our work for low-income women:

 • FFL was the only pro-life organization active in a unique coalition of women’s groups to successfully fight child exclusion provisions in welfare reform supported by President Bill Clinton and a Republican Congress.
 (The “family cap” was later implemented in New Jersey and proven to significantly increase abortions.)

 • FFL was the only pro-life and feminist group to actively champion the New York state model program to help working poor pregnant women receive prenatal care through the State Child Health Insurance Program (SCHIP) under both President Clinton and President George W. Bush.
 SCHIP was successfully implemented under President Bush through a regulation allowing states to expand prenatal care and labor and delivery services to unborn children whose mothers were uninsured but not eligible for Medicaid.
 In 2009 President Obama signed the CHIP Reauthorization Act into law, expanding SCHIP coverage for the first time to pregnant women, as FFL originally advocated.

 Through our work to reduce poverty among women and children, prevent coerced abortions due to threats to withhold child support, and instead encourage the active support of fathers in the lives of their children: